Homeschool Maths | Top UK Curriculum & Free Activities

 Carrying on from the fractions example above.
 That season of fractions came to an end, and a new discipline was begun: and we were pleased!
 If you find you are becoming bogged down, have a break, and do something different.

-- Project work: we can think of projects as something for the humanities.
+- Project work: We can think of projects as something for the humanities.
 However, we can do maths projects.
 Look at the life and work of a mathematician.
-Enjoy mathematical games and activities exploring their work.
+Enjoy mathematical games and activities, exploring their work.ย

-- Maths game: some families make Friday’s maths games.
-This is a time to explore, and enhance key skills, ideas, or memorization work through fun!
+- Maths game: Some families make Fridayโs maths games.
+This is a time to explore and enhance key skills, ideas, or memorization work through fun!

 - Mathematical thinking activities: these can be thought of as maths games for older kids.
 The Nrich website by Cambridge University is an excellent resource.
 This is a particularly good place for kids who are skilled in mathematics.
 These thinking and logic problems allow kids to think more deeply about mathematical ideas.
 It is interesting that this is an area now being championed on university campuses.